Blade Runner (franchise): Slice of Life (2019)

 Slice of Life is a short film set in the fictional universe established by Blade Runner (1982), set in 2019, the same year as the events of Blade Runner.
 The film was developed over the course of three years, directed by Luka Hrgović and written by Anton Svetić.
 All special effects in Slice of Life are made using miniatures, back projections, matte paintings and practical effects.
 The film is approximately 25 minutes long.
 Although described as a fan movie, Slice of Life does not include Rick Deckard.
 It is simply an homage, using the same universe and telling its own original story with original characters.
 The film follows "low-life drug dealer who tries to turn his life around, but finds himself at the mercy of fate when he encounters a cop with an agenda of his own".

+Internet Memes

+Due to its dystopian themes, elements and scenes from the franchise have been used on social media platforms as Internet Memes.

+Starting 2020, a scene from 2017 film Blade Runner 2049 in which the protagonist K (Ryan Gosling), silently watches a giant holographic advertisement after having been badly injured became an Internet Meme expressing sadness and despair.
+The scene circulated as an exploitable, with K and Joi usually replaced with other characters.